Polygonia interrogationis: Larvae

 Larvae of the question mark butterfly, like all lepidopteran larvae, mature through a series of stages called instars.
 Near the end of each instar, the larva undergoes a process called apolysis, in which the cuticle, a tough outer layer made of a mixture of chitin and specialized proteins, is released from the softer epidermis beneath, and the epidermis begins to form a new cuticle beneath.
 At the end of each instar, the larva moults the old cuticle, and the new cuticle expands, before rapidly hardening and developing pigment.
 Development of butterfly wing patterns begins by the last larval instar.

 Larvae host plants

-Unlike some caterpillars, larvae of this beautiful butterfly feed on a variety of host plants.
+Unlike some caterpillars, larvae of this butterfly feed on a variety of host plants.
 American elm (Ulmus americanus), red elm (Ulmus rubra), hackberry (Celtis), Japanese hop (Humulus japonicus), nettles (Urtica), and false nettle (Boehmeria cylindrica) are the main ones listed.
 They may also feed on clearweed (Pilea pumila).